As users, we generally view app updates as pesky intrusions. Going to the app store and updating the app always appears like a long, drawn out task.

 Firstly, users are free to update a lot of elements of their app without taking out a new update.
 These include the likes of app settings, dashboard, color theme, and so on.

 To update their icon and launch screen, users can buy the New App version add-on.
 This enables them to update these elements.
-Readers can learn more about the add-on and more here –

 We also introduce new features to our dashboard and demo app every week to offer the best possible experience to both Android and iOS users.
 The recent category management addition was an example of the same.
 This eventually helps our AppMySite users offer their customers the ideal app experience.